Heater core: How it works

 The internal combustion engine in most cars and trucks is cooled by a mixture of water and antifreeze that is circulated through the engine and radiator by a water pump to enable the radiator to give off engine heat to the atmosphere.
-Some of that coolant can be diverted through the heater core to give some engine heat to the cabin.
+Rather than all of the engine heat going to atmosphere, some of the heated coolant can be diverted through the heater core to heat the cabin.

-A heater core is a small radiator under the dashboard of the vehicle, and it consists of a conductive aluminium or brass tube with cooling fins to increase surface area.
+A heater core is a small radiator under the dashboard of the vehicle, consisting of a conductive, typically aluminium or brass tube, with cooling fins attached to increase surface area.
 Hot coolant passing through the heater core gives off heat before returning to the engine cooling circuit.

 The squirrel cage fan of the vehicle's ventilation system forces air through the heater core to transfer heat from the coolant to the cabin air, which is directed into the vehicle through registers at various points.